ASPIRE Ambassadors | Aspire

 What's in it for you?

 Being an ASPIRE Ambassador is a fulfilling and rewarding opportunity.
 Many of our Ambassadors have regularly volunteered for ASPIRE throughout their entire university career.

 The top five reasons to join the ASPIRE Ambassador team are:

 You genuinely contribute to helping a young person discover the benefits of higher education.
-It does make a difference and you can change their life.
-That’s a good feeling.

 Boost your self-confidence and social skills.
 Step out of your comfort zone and gain a sense of purpose.